DarkgreyDevelopment/Werkr.App/docs/articles/FeatureList.md

 <br/>

 ## 10. Licensing and Support:
-- The applicatios are offered free of charge under an MIT license.
+- The applications are offered free of charge under an MIT license.
 - Best effort support and triage is provided via a GitHub issue process
 - Documentation, tutorials, and other resources are available to help users get started and troubleshoot issues